 Elementary and Secondary Education Act of 1965.

-Common Core State Standards (CCSS) English Language Arts (ELA) for Parents
+Utah Standards - English Language Arts (ELA) for Parents

 Title I, Part A - College and Career Ready